COLLECT: Plays - Original Agatha Christie playscripts.

 Rule of Three: The Patient (1961)

-Some collectors may argue that Fiddlers Three (1972) is an original play, but I propose that it is better suited in the second grouping of stage plays - those adapted from prior works by Christie.
+Some collectors may argue that Fiddlers Three (1972) is an original play, but I propose that it is better suited in the second grouping of stage plays - those adapted from prior works by Christie as it is based off Fiddlers Five (1971).
 Others may wonder why her most famous stage play of all - The Mousetrap - is not on this list.
 It, too, was an adaption - of a radio drama titled Three Blind Mice.
-These other segments of Christie's oeuvre will all be subjects for future articles.
+These other segments of Christie's oeuvre are all subjects of articles.

-As mentioned earlier, seven of these original ten plays were first published in 'acting editions' by Samuel French Ltd. Her first original play, Black Coffee, was first published as an 'acting edition' by Alfred Ashley in 1934 and is by far the rarest first printing to find.
-A prior article on this play script can be found at this link: Black Coffee The first and last original plays written, The Lie and Fiddlers Five, have never been published in their original versions, while A Daughter's A Daughter is only available as a pre-publication manuscript from Samuel French.
+As mentioned earlier, most of these original plays were first published in 'acting editions' by Samuel French Ltd. Her first original play to be published as an 'acting edition' was Black Coffee.
+Published by Alfred Ashley in 1934, it is by far the rarest first acting edition printing to find.
+A prior article on this play script can be found at this link: Black Coffee.
+While the title of A Daughter's A Daughter is familiar as a book published under her Mary Westmacott pseudonym, it was first written as an original full length play.
+It is currently only available as a pre-publication manuscript from Samuel French.
+A Masque from Italy is an original one act stage play whose typescript is in the Agatha Christie archives.
+It was included in the book, The Road of Dreams, published by Geoffrey Bles (January 1925) though publication costs were borne by Christie herself.
+See this link for more details.

 It should be noted that the original copyright dates are often years earlier than the first published dates as play scripts were generally copyrighted prior to production.
 Retail versions of the scripts, the 'acting editions', would be available years later.
 Recently Samuel French has adopted a policy of pre-publishing manuscripts in a large format (A4 or legal size) that is laser-printed & spiral-bound.
 These should be considered similar to 'advance proofs' - to plagiarize a term from the book industry.
 Once demand is stable and known, then Samuel French will consider whether to publish an acting edition.